2026aim1008-johan-biju-george/CS509_AI1008_CS1011/assignment_01/README.md

 ### 1. Breadth-First Search (BFS)

-Breadth-First Search (BFS) is a graph traversal algorithm that explores vertices level by level, starting from a specified source vertex.
+BFS is a graph traversal algorithm that explores vertices level by level, starting from a specified source vertex.
 It uses a queue to ensure that all neighbours of the current vertex are visited before moving to the next level.

 In this implementation: